ufechner7/Timers.jl/README.md

 end
 ```
 The section "```# do some work```" is executed exactly every 50ms as long as executing this section takes less than 50ms.

+The additional parameter always_sleep can be set to true if you want to ensure that the sleep function
+is always called for at least 1 ms. This is useful if you need to ensure that cooperative multitasking
+works even for the price to miss the deadline.